sanjuktahandique/MDM/README.md

 # Mid-Day Meal Regulation System
-•	Developed for a government school in Dibrugarh

 –	Stock and transaction expenditure management
 –	Records Students Attendance
 –	Creates a final report every month